Identifying Open Door Threats in the OR to Reduce Surgical Site Infections

 In addition to conferring specific rights about health insurance coverage and portability, it also specifies how personal health data is to be protected from unauthorized disclosure, theft, and fraud.

-As with most governmental regulations, the law is complex and not always easily understood.
+As with most government regulations, the law is complex and not always easy to understand.

-Given the legal complexity and the potential for significant penalties for violating the law, it’s easy to understand why healthcare practitioners and the healthcare industry in general are skittish about any avenue that might offer a possible intruder access to the medical record vault.
+Given the legal complexity and the potential for significant penalties for violating the law, it’s easy to understand why healthcare practitioners and the healthcare industry in general are skittish about any avenue that might give an intruder access to the medical record vault.

-It also hasn’t helped that healthcare system hacks continue to rise in the sector, and the threat is not going away.
+It also hasn’t helped that healthcare system hacks continue to rise, and the threat isn't going away.

 Ransomware attacks continue to target healthcare enterprises, prompting Raymond Pompon, principal threat researcher with F5 Labs, to opine in April 2017 that “[R]ansomware ha[s]proven itself as an existential threat to medical service delivery in modern hospitals.”